 Students begin with an overview of what IT&C has to offer versus other technical majors, developing foundational skills with computers, networks, web systems, cybersecurity, and technical problem solving (IT&C 101).
 Then students learn web development principles, networking protocols, and database security in our Fundamentals of Web-Based Technologies courses (IT&C 210A/B).
 From there, students can choose to emphasize in several different fields, including classes related to various emphasis areas.

 Those already in a technology-focused major often augment their skills with some of our upper-level classes in subjects like cybersecurity, embedded systems, networking, and human-computer interaction.
 These classes can help round out your profile and give you a broader perspective into computing, programming, and information handling.
-Reach out to our Advisor, Sam Cardenas, with any questions.
+For questions, please contact the Advisor for Cybersecurity.